Sep 16, 2021

 The eCommerce business model enables you to enhance the online shopping experience of your customers by personalizing your website for every visitor.

 You can personalize the experience based on user location, such as displaying pricing in local currency.
-If your website has an account system, you can recommend items that are based on their browsing experience, much like on Amazon.
+If your website has an account-based system, you can recommend items that are based on their browsing experience, much like on Amazon.

 This also works for returning customers.
 The store can remind them about the products that they frequently view or have had in their cart and abandoned them.